 While these best practices are especially important for your Christmas fundraising success, turn these into habits to bring into your future fundraising endeavors.
 This way, you’ll improve your results year after year.

-This Christmas, make the most of these valuable opportunities to generate fundraising momentum that will set your nonprofit up for a fruitful new year.
+This winter, make the most of these valuable opportunities to generate fundraising momentum that will set your nonprofit up for a fruitful new year.
 If all you want for Christmas are more ways to boost your organization’s efficiency and success, unwrap these helpful resources:

 - Top 17 Fundraising Software Solutions for Your Nonprofit.
 Ensure that your nonprofit is equipped with all of the necessary fundraising tools to succeed this holiday season by reviewing these top software solutions.